kuehbiko/kuehbiko/README.md

 -->
 ## 🙋 About Me
 Hello, I'm Elizabeth!
 I am currently in an Data Analytics Traineeship!
-My background lies in physics/MIS reporting analytics and I'm starting a journey in the field of data science and analytics.
-My expertise lies in ETL, data analysis and data storytelling.
+My background is in physics and MIS analytics and I'm starting a journey in the field of data science and analytics.
+My expertise is in ETL, data analysis and data storytelling.

 ✅ I have achieved my goal to land a full-time data analyst role by 2024! \
+⬜ I am currently working on the Analytics MicroMasters by Georgia Tech.
 ⬜ My next goal is to begin the OMSCS in 2025.

 ### 📚 My Projects